chinamike65/hugo-tuolesi/content/book2/book2en.md

 Invincible Tsongkhapa

-Finally, read back:
+Finally, recite the dedication back:

 I wish the World Tsongkhapa

-personally protect the Mahayana
+To personally protect the Mahayana

-The most wonderful way praised by the Buddha
+The most wonderful Way taught by the Buddhas

 No retreat in an instant

-Guru Yoga has conveyed Consummation to everyone.
+With this, the teaching on Guru Yoga has been conveyed to all of you here.

 When you have time, also take a look at the biography of Master Tsongkhapa.

-There are more than 20 kinds of Tibetan biographies of Master Tsongkhapa, and now there are one or two translations from Chinese.
+There are more than 20 versions in Tibetan of biographies of Master Tsongkhapa, and now there are one or two translations in Chinese.

 After reading the biography of Master Tsongkhapa, you will understand more.